abdur-im/data-analysis-projects/Satisfactions and Mental Health/README.md

 ## Introduction
 This project was completed in collaboration with a team from the University of Toronto for the course STA258H5 S - Statistics with Applied Probability.
 For comprehensive details about the collaborative nature of this work, please refer to the project [PDF 'Life_Satisfactions_and_Mental_Health.pdf'](Life_Satisfactions_and_Mental_Health.pdf).

 Mental health issues among youth are a global concern.
 This investigative study delves into the relationships between various life satisfaction aspects and perceived mental health among Canadian youth.
-The intention behind this analysis is to understand which areas of life satisfaction (like housing, body image, etc.) most impact the mental well-being of these individuals.
+The intention behind this analysis is to understand whether areas of life satisfaction (like housing, body image, etc.) impact the mental well-being of these individuals.

 ## Methodology
 The main dataset used for the analysis was the Canadian Community Health Survey (CCHS) 2017-2018.
 Our study focused on analyzing the relationships between different aspects of life satisfaction and their perceived mental health.
 Specifically, we looked into: